 - Avoid road travel at night.
 There has been an increase in armed car-jackings.

-- There are many police and military road blocks throughout the country and they've long had an unsavoury reputation for demanding bribes.
+- There are many police and military road blocks throughout the country and they've been known for demanding bribes.
 However, in the last couple of years this problem has diminished considerably and many people now get through the country without paying a single bribe.

 - Avoid taking photos in Conakry and large towns.